 “The Culture Area, South India”

-scholarship concerning South India.
+concerning South India.

 I. Geography, Races, History, and Cultural Characteristics of South India.

 The Vindhya mountains of central India form the proverbial border between North and South India.
 However, in practical terms the South is not defined by a geographical border, but rather by linguistic and political ones.
 In 1956, the government of India created states largely based on the languages spoken: it was then that the four southern states came into being (previously, there had been a plethora of administrative areas which had been developed by local rulers and then by the British).
 Thus, the northern borders of the southern states, Karnataka and Andhra Pradesh, mark the practical border between South and North.
 This is hundreds of miles south of the Vindhya mountains.